 In this post, I’ll show you how to knit on an edge to your work.

-In this example, I knitted a swatch in white, on which I will knit a border in a contrasting color.
+In the example in this post, I knitted a swatch in white.
+On this, I will knit a border in a contrasting color.
 If you want to make the border the same color as the main part of your project, you can, of course, continue to use the same yarn instead of attaching new yarn.

 The border pattern used in this example is the “traditional scalloped lace” border that can found on page 81 of the book “The magic of Shetland Lace Knitting”.
 It’s written by Elizabeth Lovick.